internetarchive/fatcat/fatcat-rfc.md

 live in the database (not requiring a database migration to update), but should have more controlled editing workflow... perhaps versioned in the codebase:

-- identifier namespaces (DOI, ISBN, ISSN, ORCID, etc; but not the identifers themselves)
+- identifier namespaces (DOI, ISBN, ISSN, ORCID, etc; but not the identifiers themselves)
 - subject categorization
 - license and open access status